CMU-IDS-2022/assignment-2-tia/writeup.md

 **4. How is billionaires' age associated with their wealth in 2014?**
   - Explore relationship between billiaonaire's age and wealth: scatter plot
+  - *Scatter plot is a great if we want to catch any trend/relationship between two continuous variables.*

 **5. Given data of year 2014, were the wealth of billionaires inherited or earned?
 How does that look like by age and wealth?**
   - Show different wealth accural means: color the points in scatter plot
   - Show distribution of wealth accural means by age and wealth worth: selection interval linked to stacked bar chart
+  - *